Connector architecture

 Management API

 A protected API on the internal interface that your systems use to operate the connector.
-Through this API you create presentation requests that define which credentials to request from the wallet and how to structure the verification flow.
+Through this API you create presentation requests for verification and credential offers for issuance.
+The management API is the single integration point for both flows.

 Public OID4VP endpoints

-Publicly accessible endpoints on the public-facing interface that EUDI Wallets interact with.
+Publicly accessible endpoints on the public-facing interface that EUDI Wallets interact with during verification.
 These handle the protocol handshake described in the OID4VP standard: the wallet retrieves the signed authorization request and submits the encrypted presentation response.

 Verification engine

-The core logic that processes incoming credentials.
-The connector delegates credential parsing and validation to a dedicated internal verification service.
-From your perspective this is a single logical component, but operationally it runs as a separate process.
+The core logic that processes incoming credentials during verification.
+The connector delegates credential parsing and validation to a dedicated verification component.
+From your perspective this is a single logical component.
 The verification engine performs:

 - Decryption: Using ephemeral keys generated for each individual request.